 2. Choose the Right Material

 Choosing a pair crafted from hypoallergenic metals is important when shopping for earrings.
-This type of metal is usually made with nickel-free or silver-based alloys, which means they won't cause irritation or an allergic reaction in most people with sensitive skin or allergies to nickel and other materials found in everyday jewelry.
-Some find stainless steel works for them, but there are many different types and stainless can still contain traces of nickel.
+This type of metal is usually made with nickel-free, which means they won't cause irritation or an allergic reaction in most people with sensitive skin or allergies to nickel and other materials found in everyday jewelry.
+Stainless steel can work for some people with allergies, but there are many different types and most stainless still contain about 5% nickel.

 On the high end, 14k gold also works for many wearers, but this material is soft and can easily damage.
-White gold is gold alloyed with other metals, this can be safe but only if you know what the alloy is.
-Copper pieces are also a good alternative since copper complements any jewelry colour palette and has anti-inflammatory properties that make it a good choice for sensitivities.
-Plastic is also a good option since it is light and contains no metal at all.
+White gold is gold alloyed with other metals such as nickel .
+Copper pieces are also a not a good alternative since it will corrode and turn green.
+Plastic is a good option since it is light and contains no metal at all.
+However posts tend to be thicker and will break.
 If you ask us, titanium earrings are the best option for anyone with a nickel allergy.

 3. Try Different Backings